 Air Force One, the flying White House

-If there is one aircraft as notorious as the Pope, one name as known as Coca Cola in the aviation world, it is the Air Force One.
+If there is one aircraft as famous as the Pope, one name as recognizable as Coca Cola in the aviation world, it is the Air Force One.
 The sole mention of this plane is enough for most people to see its light blue, white and gold livery.
 Get to know the rock star of airplanes.

 Etymology of a legend